jsuereth/ottl-proposal/PROPOSAL.md

 - An "execution scope" it will execute against, e.g. `metric`, `resource`, `log`, etc.
 - A statement to execute which will manipulate a type of telemetry.
-- A boolean expression which determins whether its statement should be executed.
+- A boolean expression which determines whether its statement should be executed.

 However, this introduces a new notion, "Pattern" where you can both test if a particular value is of a type and extract that type for usage in the statement at the same time.

-In addition to patterns, we also introduce new expresions.
+In addition to patterns, we also introduce new expressions.

 #### Pattern Matching